Tom-Courtet/all-dark/README.md

 # All-Dark

-[fr] All-Dark est une extension Chrome qui vous permet d'avoir un mode sombre sur chaque site Web de votre choix en créant votre propre fichier CSS.
+[fr1] All-Dark est une extension Chrome qui vous permet d'avoir un mode sombre sur chaque site Web de votre choix en créant votre propre fichier CSS.

 [eng] All-Dark is a Chrome extension that allows you to have a dark-mode on every website you want by creating your own css file.